 Anele, U. A.; Mack, A. K.; Resar, L. M.; Burnett, A. L. Hydroxyurea therapy for priapism prevention and erectile function recovery in sickle cell disease: a case report and review of the literature.
 Int Urol Nephrol 2014, 46 (9), 1733-1736.

 May cause genetic defects.
-May damage fertility or the unborn child.
+May damage the unborn child.